 To contextualise the importance of Koka’s passion, we witness groups of men all participating in the sport.
 The scenes where they gather to organise competitions are full of fiery emotions and testosterone fuelled interactions.
 This focus on masculinity underlies the entire film and, in an interesting way, links back to the symbolic connotations of a bird.

 Máté’s documentary successfully captures an overview of both Koka and his neighbours.
-Shining a light on the area of Garbage City which is Christian, in a city where the majority of the people are Muslim, offers an insight into the relationship between the two religions “There is no problem there.
-This is not what you think when you think of religious communities living next to each other, we have other preconceptions and it was an important thing for me to show this.”.
+Shining a light on the Christian inhabited area of Garbage City, within a city where the majority of the people are Muslim, offers an insight into the relationship between the two religions.
+“There is no problem there.
+This is not what you think when you think of religious communities living next to each other, we have other preconceptions and it was an important thing for me to show this”.

 Since the success of Máté’s film at multiple festivals around the world, an interesting turn of events led to Koka being sponsored to move to California.
 The story of this remarkable character seems to have only just begun as Máté confirms the making of a sequel.
 Koka is the star in this film and as an audience, we start to care for him, understand him and empathise with his passion.
 “The guy is genuine.
-Even after 4 years (of filming), his still real, there’s no acting.
-He is tough, behaving tough; being a tough guy is very important to him but underneath, his very emotional”.
+Even after 4 years [of filming], he’s still real, there’s no acting.
+He is tough [and] behaving tough; being a tough guy is very important to him but underneath, he’s very emotional”.